 The goals of the EDRM Evergreen Project are:

 - To ensure that the Electronic Discovery Reference Model remains current, practical and relevant;

 - To enhance the content at each node of the EDRM Model; and

 - To educate about how to make effective use of the model.

 The goal of the EDRM XML Project is to provide a standard, generally accepted XML schema to facilitate the movement of electronically stored information (ESI) from one step of the electronic discovery process to the next, from one software program to the next, and from one organization to the next.

 The ESI includes both underlying discovery materials (e.g., email messages and attachments, loose files, and databases) and information about those materials (e.g., the source of the underlying ESI, processing of that ESI, and production of that ESI).

-EDRM XML will help practitioners significantly streamline processes and enable the integration of multiple eDiscovery technologies.
+EDRM XML will help practitioners significantly streamline processes and enable the integration of multiple electronic discovery technologies.

-The goal of the EDRM Metrics Project is to provide an effective means of measuring the time, money, and volumes associated with eDiscovery activities.
-In addition, the Metrics model group is responsible for creating tracking, reporting, and measurement protocols to assess eDiscovery activities, and, to the extent metrics data becomes available, begin analysis of that data.
+The goal of the EDRM Metrics Project is to provide an effective means of measuring the time, money, and volumes associated with electronic discovery activities.
+In addition, the metrics model group is responsible for creating tracking, reporting, and measurement protocols to assess electronic discovery activities, and, to the extent metrics data becomes available, begin analysis of that data.